AndrewAnnex/SpiceyPy/docs/event_finding.rst

 Extra Credit
 ============

-In this \``extra credit’’ section you will be presented with more complex tasks, aimed at improving your understanding of the geometry event finding subsystem and particularly the spiceypy.gfposc and spiceypy.gfdist functions.
+In this "extra credit" section you will be presented with more complex tasks, aimed at improving your understanding of the geometry event finding subsystem and particularly the spiceypy.gfposc and spiceypy.gfdist functions.

-These \``extra credit’’ tasks are provided as task statements, and unlike the regular tasks, no approach or solution source code is provided.
+These "extra credit" tasks are provided as task statements, and unlike the regular tasks, no approach or solution source code is provided.
 In the next section, you will find the numeric solutions to the questions asked in these tasks.